 Program Price Includes

-Tuition, housing, program-sponsored excursions, program-sponsored ground transportation, some meals, international health insurance
+UM Tuition, housing, program excursions, some meals, international health insurance

 Program Price DOES NOT include

 UM Study Abroad Application Fee, airfare, personal spending money, passport and visa fees, most meals

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.